RobertTalbert/discretecs-vault/Graphs/Representations of graphs.md

 ---
 ## Definition

-[[Graph|Graphs]] can be represented in different ways, each having its own particular use case.
+[[Graph|Graphs]] can be **represented** in different ways, each having its own particular use case.

-As a visual diagram or network.
+*As a visual diagram or network*.
+This is one of the most common ways that we think about graphs -- as a visual network of nodes (often) connected by edges.

 As a pair of sets (vertex set + edge set).